satyammaurya12/java-journey/README.md

   - Access Modifier in Java
   - Getter and Setter
   - Constructors in Java.
+- Day 10 -
+  - Inheritance in Java
+  - Constructors in Inheritance
+  - Understanding "This" and "Super" keywords.

 ## Goal
 I am learning Java from basics and uploading my daily practice programs on Github.